toad0475/MCSA_WebApplicationExam/README.md

-## This is the code for the exam of MCSA
+## This is the coding practice for the MCSA exam.